 Make the pie dough:

-- Prepare a full batch of my gluten-free pie crust.
-Cut the dough into two and wrap individually with plastic wrap.
+- Prepare a full batch of my Homemade Gluten-Free Pie Crust.
+Cut the dough into two pieces and wrap each individually with plastic wrap.
 Refrigerate until ready to use.

 - Preheat the oven to 425°F (220°C).